adnammit/checkbookPlus/README.md

 ## TO DO:
+* use backing props to filter values to money
 * Add a persistent back end
 * Clean up webpack config and deploy on a hosted web server
 * Add images (like 'X' for transaction removal)